awslabs/unicornflix/README.md

         ```
     1. When running `amplify init` choose the newly created profile called `ee` (**Note:** please don't select default)
     </details>
 1. Run `amplify init`.
-This command creates new AWS backend resources (in this case a single S3 bucket to host your cloudformation templates) and pull the AWS service configurations into the app!
+This command creates new AWS backend resources (in this case a single S3 bucket to host your Cloudformation templates) and pulls the AWS service configurations into the app!
-1. Follow the prompts as shown below.
+1. Follow the prompts shown below.
-    1. **PLEASE DOUBLE CHECK THE PROFILE YOU ARE USING.
+    * **PLEASE DOUBLE CHECK THE PROFILE YOU ARE USING.
 ONCE YOU CHOOSE ONE YOU CAN'T GO BACK UNLESS YOU DELETE EVERYTHING IN THE CLOUD**
-    1. Note that because of the services leveraged, your AWS profile **MUST USE** us-west-2, us-east-1, eu-west-1, eu-central-1, ap-northeast-1, or ap-southeast-2.
+    * Note that because of the services leveraged, your AWS profile **MUST USE** us-west-2, us-east-1, eu-west-1, eu-central-1, ap-northeast-1, or ap-southeast-2.